kensanata/mastodon-archive/contrib/README.md

 # Contrib
-This directory contains user-provided contributions intended to enhance mastodon-backup.
+This directory contains user-provided contributions intended to enhance mastodon-archive.

 ## `upgrade_python-mastodon.sh` (by Izzy)
 A script intended to upgrade outdated versions of `Mastodon.py` when installed via your Linux distribution's package manager.
-As of this writing, mastodon-backup requires at least v1.5.1 for full functionality.
+As of this writing, mastodon-archive requires at least v1.5.1 for full functionality.
 It will work with v1.5.0 with reduced functionality (e.g. bookmark operations are not available).
 Some distributions ship even older versions.
 We explicitly decided against requiring a specific version in the package's dependencies as that would